 In my last post, I began a series on the 10 Questions Prudent Firms Ask Themselves.
 Question 1: Who do we want to become? asks us to order our lives because our lives are shaped by what we live for.
 Question 2 now asks us What are our goals? in order to declare and set our ambition’s course.
-Professional services goals need to be more than just “SMART” (specific, measurable, achievable, relevant and timely); they need to be the “right” goals.
+Professional services goals need to be more than just “SMART” (specific, measurable, achievable, relevant, and timely); they need to be the “right” goals.

 Why Professional Services Goal Clarity is So Important

-Culture is at the heart of Prudent Pedal growth model.
+Culture is at the heart of the Prudent Pedal growth model.
 It’s there because culture reflects the firm’s leadership style and dictates the firm’s risk tolerance, learning and development, brand positioning, intellectual capital agenda, ideal client, people strategy, employee engagement levels, and, most important, where the rubber hits the road, service delivery.

 I have found that there is a cultural continuum and when a firm is unclear about its culture and its purpose it mismanages its brand, elevates both reputational and operational risk, and most importantly, its ability to achieve both its mission and its long-term objectives.

 At the heart of the continuum is a firm’s worldview about exactly whom the firm serves and why.
 Does the firm serve Shareholders, a broader set of Stakeholders, or a higher Purpose or calling?
 You may be thinking it is all three.
 If so, keep reading; this post is for you because prudent firms don’t see it that way.

 What Are Your Firm’s Goals